Grand Ridge, Illinois: History

 Another account holds that the Presbyterian church in Grand Ridge was organized June 17, 1865, in the Van Doren school house, by a committee from the Peoria Presbytery, consisting of the Rev. Robert Johnson and Rev. John Marquis.
 The original members were Wm.
 McMillan, Jane B. McMillan, Araminta Poundstone, Joseph Boyd, Elvira Boyd, J. T. Van Doren, Sarah C. Van Doren, James H. Boyd and Isabella Boyd.
 Other founding Families were Sutton, Farnham and Long.
 The house of worship was erected in 1864, at an expense of $1,800, and soon after, a parsonage, costing $800.
 The first pastor was Rev. John Moore, who remained some time.

 In 1874, the owners of the land on either side of the road, David Crumrine and Joseph Boyd laid off a part of their respective lands adjoining the track, in town lots, after which building was commended on a more extended scale and now it is a very handsome farm village, and is a point from which large amount of grain and product finds its way to market.
 In the latter part of 1876, Porter sold his elevator to F. McIlvaine.
 E. Cole conducts another elevator, and it is estimated that in 1877 at least 1,200 car loads of grain we shipped annually.
 In 1871, F. H. Poundstone erected the second business house.
-In June, 1873, Garrison & Hornick opened a first class dry goods, notion and grocery house, meeting with lucrative return.
+In June 1873, Garrison & Hornick opened a first class dry goods, notion and grocery house, meeting with lucrative return.
 In 1877, it was estimated that aggregate business of Grand Ridge Village would amount to $75,000 annually.
-In 1877, there were 9 business houses, two physicians and a proportionate number of mechanics in Grand Ridge.
+In 1877, there were nine business houses, two physicians and a proportionate number of mechanics in Grand Ridge.

 In 1875, The Victor Lodge, No. 578, Independent Order of Odd Fellows (IOOF) was instituted on June 11 and met every Saturday evening through at least 1877.
-Officers were E. A. Dearth, N. G.; John H. Moss, V. G.; Jas.
-E. Jones, Sec.; Lacy Hibbs, Treas.

-In 1903, the First National Bank of Grand Ridge was organized by Thomas Dean Catlin s:Men of 1914/C, banker and capitalist residing in Ottawa, Illinois (born in Clinton, New York, on March 12, 1838, son of Marcus and Philena Hunt (Dean) Catlin.
+In 1903, the First National Bank of Grand Ridge was organized by Thomas Dean Catlin, banker and capitalist residing in Ottawa, Illinois (born in Clinton, New York, on March 12, 1838, son of Marcus and Philena Hunt (Dean) Catlin.